-Justin Wagar enters his second year at Grambling State University in 2018.
+Justin Wagar enters his third season at the helm as the Grambling State University head women’s soccer coach.

-Wagar brings 16 years of coaching experience at the collegiate level to Grambling State.
-In 12 years as a head coach, Wagar has coached on the NCAA Division I, II and NAIA Division I levels, while compiling a 122-91-19 record.
-His teams have earned 10 playoff bids and made two appearances in national tournaments.
-He has garnered four Coach of the Year honors during that time span.
+Wagar brings 17 years of coaching experience at the collegiate level to Grambling State.
+In 13 years as a head coach, Wagar has coached on the NCAA Division I, II and NAIA Division I levels, while compiling a 136-99-19 record.
+His teams have earned 11 playoff bids and have made two appearances in the national tournament.

 Prior to Grambling State, Wagar served as the recruiting coordinator and top assistant coach at Portland State University.
 Before Portland State, Wagar coached at nearby Eastern Oregon University, where he led the team to a 26-10-4 record between 2015-2017, making him the winningest coach in EOU history.